Self-employment income means you need to become familiar with IRS tax compliance requirements ... to avoid getting into deep dodo.

 Well this is embarrassing!
 "Someone" (that would be me!) moved the data to a whole new page all it's own.

 As you need to know this stuff, you'll find FICA rates for your self employment income here.

-Normally released late November or early December each year; updated December 6, 2013
+Normally released sometime in December each year; updated January 4, 2023

 Earning self employment income often requires business travel.
 Here are the mileage rates allowed by IRS.